Information about premedical coursework requirements and recommendations, and data sources for the Medical School Admission Requirements.

 To find school-specific requirements for each U.S. and Canadian medical school, see the Medical School Admission Requirement website.

-Each school's specific prerequisites are detailed in the Medical School Admission Requirements website.
-A one-year subscription be purchased from AAMC Publications.
+A one-year subscription can be purchased from AAMC Publications.